pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 Broadcasting two arrays together follows these rules:

-1. If the arrays do not have the same rank, prepend the shape of the lower rank array with 1s until both shapes have the same length.
+1. If the arrays do not have the same rank, **prepend the shape of the lower rank array with 1s until both shapes have the same length**.
-2. The two arrays are said to be *compatible* in a dimension if they have the same size in the dimension, or if one of the arrays has size 1 in that dimension.
+2. The two arrays are said to be **compatible** in a dimension if they have the same size in the dimension, or if one of the arrays has size 1 in that dimension.
 3. The arrays can be broadcast together if they are compatible in all dimensions.
 4. After broadcasting, each array behaves as if it had shape equal to the elementwise maximum of shapes of the two input arrays.
 5. In any dimension where one array had size 1 and the other array had size greater than 1, the first array behaves as if it were copied along that dimension

 If this explanation does not make sense, try reading the explanation [from the documentation](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).

-Functions that support broadcasting are known as *universal functions*.
+Functions that support broadcasting are known as **universal functions**.
 You can find the list of all universal functions [in the documentation](http://docs.scipy.org/doc/numpy/reference/ufuncs.html#available-ufuncs).

 Here are some applications of broadcasting: